-We have found that not only do our customers benefit from working with Anders for the design and development of their embedded and LCD display technology, but through our company evolution, they now consult us for a full end-to-end supply chain solution.
+We have found that not only do our customers benefit from working with Anders for the design and development of their embedded and LCD display technology, but through our company evolution, they now collaborate with us for a full end-to-end supply chain solution.

 This means that we advise our customers on how to develop their product to reduce its lifecycle costs, and to do this, we examine their entire supply chain from a time and cost perspective and vice-versa.